How long does alcohol withdrawal last?

 Detoxification involves ridding your body of alcohol while managing unpleasant and dangerous withdrawal symptoms.

-At Priory, our detoxification programme has been designed to help people withdraw from alcohol in a controlled and highly supportive clinical environment.
+At Priory, our alcohol detoxification programme has been designed to help people withdraw from alcohol in a controlled and highly supportive clinical environment.

 During alcohol withdrawal treatment within a Priory addiction treatment centre, your symptoms will be closely monitored and regulated by your consultant and their expert team so that you remain safe.
 Medical assistance can also be provided to prevent you from becoming ill or experiencing hazardous effects of the withdrawal process.